-Waterproofing is the process of making the foundation of a building capable of blocking any water or moisture to ensure a dry and safe house interior.
+Waterproofing is the process of making a building's foundation capable of preventing water and moisture intrusion to ensure a dry, safe interior.

 Originally Every house is built with a drainage system next to its footing called the footing drain, the job of the of the footing drain is a perforated pipe is to collect any water from the base of the footing drain all around the perimeter of the building and redirect it away from the building (usually a city storm drain system).